fullstackopen-2019/fullstackopen-2019.github.io/src/content/2/en/part2c.md

 Right at the beginning we register an <i>event handler</i> to the <em>xhttp</em> object representing the HTTP request, which will be called by the JavaScript runtime whenever the state of the <em>xhttp</em> object changes.
 If the change in state means that the response to the request has arrived, then the data is handled accordingly.

-It is worth to note that the code in the event handler is defined before the request is sent to the server.
+It is worth noting that the code in the event handler is defined before the request is sent to the server.
 Despite this, the code within the event handler will be executed at a later point in time.
 Therefore, the code does not execute synchronously "from top to bottom", but does so <i>asynchronously</i>.
 JavaScript calls the event handler that was registered for the request at some point.

 A synchronous way of making requests that's common in Java programming, for instance, would play out as follows (NB this is not actually working Java code):